 What Is Rosh Hashanah?

 Rosh Hashanah is the Jewish New Year.
 In Hebrew, Rosh Hashanah means, "head of the year" or "first of the year."
 The holiday's date is set by the Jewish calender, but it is generally in mid to late September.
 Unlike New Year on the Roman calender (that's the one that we all celebrate on January 1st), this holiday isn't about partying, fireworks and loud celebrating.
-Rosh Hashanah is one of the holiest days of the year so people spend most of it in the synagogue.
+Rosh Hashanah is one of the holiest days of the year so many people spend most of it in the synagogue.

 Happy Rosh Hashanah!